 Peanut Butter Swiss Meringue Buttercream

-This PB Swiss meringue is my favourite.
+This PB Swiss meringue is my favorite.
 I’ve made a version of it before, and I’m sure I’ll make it again and again.

-It starts off with a dark brown sugar Swiss meringue buttercream, both for color and amazing flavour.
-Then I add peanut butter powder until it has the most delicious caramelly peanutty flavour ever.
+It starts off with a dark brown sugar Swiss meringue buttercream, both for color and amazing flavor.
+Then I add peanut butter powder until it has the most delicious caramelly peanutty flavor ever.

 What if I don’t have Peanut Butter powder?

 If you don’t have pb powder and can’t find it (or don’t want to buy it), you can just leave it out of the cake recipe.
 The flavor won’t be as strong, but it will still be delicious.